Indian Defence: Bogo-Indian Defence: 3.Nf3 Bb4+

 The Bogo-Indian Defence is a solid alternative to the Queen's Indian, into which it sometimes transposes.
 It is less popular than that opening, however, perhaps because many players are loath to surrender the (particularly without doubling White's pawns), as Black often ends up doing after 4.Nbd2.
 The classical 4.Bd2 Qe7 is also often seen, although more recently 4...a5!? and even 4...c5!? have emerged as alternatives.
 Transposition to the Nimzo-Indian with 4.Nc3 is perfectly playable but rarely seen, since most players who play 3.Nf3 do so in order to avoid that opening.

-Blumenfeld Countergambit: 3.Nf3 c5 4.d5 b5
+Blumenfeld Gambit: 3.Nf3 c5 4.d5 b5

-The Blumenfeld Countergambit bears a superficial but misleading resemblance to the Benko Gambit, as Black's goals are very different.
+The Blumenfeld Gambit bears a superficial but misleading resemblance to the Benko Gambit, as Black's goals are very different.
 Black gambits a wing pawn in an attempt to build a strong centre.
 White can either accept the gambit or decline it to maintain a small positional advantage.
 Although the Blumenfeld offers dynamic play for Black, it is not very popular due to its riskiness.